C0deTr3k/frost-base-converter/README.md

 ## Overview
-Frost Converter is a user-friendly Kivy-based app for converting numbers between different number systems (Decimal, Binary, Octal, Hexadecimal).
+Frost-base-Converter is a user-friendly Kivy-based app for converting numbers between different number systems (Decimal, Binary, Octal, Hexadecimal).
 The app features an intuitive graphical interface with buttons for selecting the input and output base and provides a visually appealing layout with background images.
 A mobile app version is also available, allowing seamless usage on Android devices.

 ## Features
 - Convert between Decimal, Binary, Octal, and Hexadecimal.